core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Version -01 to -02 ## {#sec-01-02}

 * Clarifications on client rough counting and IP multicast scope.

+* The 'ph_req' parameter is optional in the informative response.

 * New parameter 'next_not_before' for the informative response.